heymiguel/endgame-things/index.md

 Tony and Thor teamed up to shoot Thanos in that cool scene (a homage to their first fight where Thor supercharged Tony), dumping even more power.
 Thanos did what you do if struck with a heavy blow - you parry, deflect, and dodge.
 Then he dismantled them with technique.

 This is why Mjolnir-Cap was so much more successful (to a point).
 The *power of Thor coupled with the technique* of the world's greatest soldier.
+It's not just overwhelmingly powerful energy - it's the same energy focused to do specific things.

 Sidebar: Mjolnir-Cap was a big moment for a lot of people.
 Personally (and you can ask my wife) I squealed like an excited puppy when Thor dual-wielded Stormbreaker and Mjolnir.
-T

 ## Tidbits that were fun